-Liability limitations are one of the best incorporation benefits.
+All liability limitations are one of the best incorporation benefits.
 Liability is also knows as risk.
 Risk is limited because while a company can be sued, the person suing cannot seek funds from the shareholder(s) / business owner(s).
 Always consult with a lawyer because there are some other risks that shareholders still have.
-These include (but are not limited to) environmental contamination, limited employee pay, and fraud.
+For example, these include (but not limited to) environmental contamination, limited employee pay, and fraud.
 That said, incorporation benefits help limit risks such as:

-- Being sued for injury or damages to others
+Exposure to lawsuits for injury or damages to others;

 It is important to note that personal guarantees allow third parties to get around incorporation benefits for liability.

 Lawyers and accountants can help determine if incorporation benefits are open to you.
 There are two main factors.
 These are the type of business you are running and the financial situation the business is in.
-From a legal perspective, if there is any reason that a business may be sued, it is probably a business that should be incorporated.
-From an accounting perspective, incorporation benefits are analyzed based on income, deductions, retained earnings, and capital gains.
+From a legal perspective, if any reason exists that a business may be exposed to a lawsuit, it is probably a business that should be incorporated.
+From an accounting perspective, these benefits are analyzed based on income, deductions, retained earnings, and capital gains.

 The downside to incorporating is cost.
-There is a nominal cost for setting up a company.
-There is also a nominal cost for maintaining it from year to year.
+Law firms usually charge a nominal cost for setting up a company.
+In Addition, expect a nominal cost for maintaining the corporation from year to year.
 Corporations will have to file their own set of Alberta and federal taxes.
 There is also the cost in terms of time in maintaining a corporation.
 In most cases the incorporation benefits out way the cost.
 If wanted, here is more information on the advantages of incorporating in Alberta.